"So Much of Our Future Lies in Preserving Our Past." Peter Westbrook

 Descendants Day at the Graffiti House

-Descendants Day at the Graffiti House will be a day devoted to meeting and hearing from the descendants of the Battle of Brandy Station, the winter encampment in Culpeper County and those involved in the beginning of the Overland Campaign.
-There will be food, multiple speakers, re-enactors, living history encampment, exhibits and much, much, more.
+Descendants Day at the Graffiti House will be a day devoted to meeting and hearing from the descendants of Confederate and Federal soldiers who were in Culpeper County during the Civil War.

 July 12, 2025 2PM